ghoomfrog/silili/README.md

 ### To Be

-Saja Lili has no verbs.
+Silili has no verbs.
 Everything is a noun phrase.

 *nama iti* — good food — The food is good.